JianhaiChen/HumanDiseaseFertilityPleiotropy/README.md

 mechanism.

 That approach is extraordinarily powerful.
-But I became increasingly suspicious about a view I sometimes heared that human genetic studies are inherently less rigorous or less informative because humans cannot be experimentally manipulated with the precision possible in model organisms.
+But I became increasingly surprised about a view I sometimes heared that human genetic studies are inherently less rigorous or less informative because humans cannot be experimentally manipulated with the precision possible in model organisms.